 How to Add Scroll Effect in WordPress

-There are three practical ways to add scroll effects to a WordPress site.
-The right choice depends on how much control you want and whether you prefer to avoid extra plugins.
+There are four practical ways to add scroll effects to a WordPress site.
+The right choice depends on your page builder setup, how much control you want, and whether you prefer to avoid extra plugins.

 Method 1: Use a Scroll Animation Plugin

-- Edit any page or post and select the block or element you want to animate.
+3. Edit any page or post and select the block you want to animate.

-- Look for the plugin settings in the block sidebar.
-Choose an animation type (fade-in, slide-up, zoom-in) and set a delay if you want staggered effects for multiple items on the same row.
+4. Find the plugin settings in the block sidebar.
+Choose an animation type (fade-in, slide-up, zoom-in) and optionally set a delay for staggered effects.

-- Preview on a real mobile device before publishing to confirm the animation does not feel heavy on smaller screens.
+5. Preview on a real mobile device before publishing to confirm the animation feels smooth on smaller screens.

 Method 2: Use Your Theme’s Built-In Animation Settings

-Many premium WordPress themes include scroll animations without any additional plugin.
-Themes like Soledad include parallax and fade-in options built into the Customizer.
-Before installing a plugin, go to Appearance > Customize and look for “animations” or “scroll effects” in the panel list.
-This avoids plugin overhead entirely and is the best option for performance-conscious sites.
+Many premium WordPress themes include scroll animations without any extra plugin.
+Before installing anything, go to Appearance > Customize and look for “animations” or “scroll effects” in the panel list.
+Themes like Soledad include parallax and fade-in options built directly into the Customizer.
+This avoids plugin overhead entirely and is the best option for performance-focused sites.

 .fade-in-on-scroll {